susmit31/bash-scripts/README.md

 # Rifle
-A small file browser written with Rofi and GNU ls that I wrote so that I could throw away my file manager.
+A small file browser written with Rofi and GNU ls that I wrote so that I could throw away my file manager (which I still can't do because I can't figure out a way to replace their drag-and-drop functionality).
 Specifically written for catering my only need for file managers, that is, browsing the file system for PDFs and opening them up in Firefox.

 ## Installation
 ```